okitec/mpmp/README.md

 *A version of Monopoly, situated in the Weimar republic.
 This is a German school project.*

 As of now, the first prototype is not really interesting, it's essentially the server implementing a subset of the protocol.
-The client can't do anything interesting.
+The client can't do anything.
+There are lots of SVG graphics and a PNG of the game board in the subdirectories of `graphics/`.

 Installation
 ------------